Intro

 The panel consisted of:

-Faith Clayton, Stephanie Coleman, Robert Drewe, Pippin Drysdale, Alan Griffiths, Joan London, Dr Mary McLean, Noriko Yoshimoto, Chrissie Parrott AO, Herbert Pinter, Nalda Searles, Lew Smith, Miriam Stannage, Dr Richard Walley OAM, Dave Warner.
+Faith Clayton, Stephanie Coleman, Robert Drewe, Pippin Drysdale, Alan Griffiths, Joan London, Dr Mary McLean, Noriko Nishimoto, Chrissie Parrott AO, Herbert Pinter, Nalda Searles, Lew Smith, Miriam Stannage, Dr Richard Walley OAM, Dave Warner.

 Alan Alder, Dr Lucette Aldous, Janangoo Butcher Cherel, Jimmy Chi, Professor Jeffrey Howlett AM, Tom (T.A.G.)
 Hungerford AM, Doris Pilkington Garimara, Dr Carol Rudyard, Professor Roger Smalley, Leonard ‘Jack’ Williams, Richard Woldendorp, Fay Zwicky.